 Final Thoughts

 Glaucoma is serious, but with early diagnosis and proper monitoring, we can preserve vision for a lifetime.
-If you haven’t had a dilated eye exam in a while, or if glaucoma runs in your family, this month is the perfect time to check in.
+If you haven’t had a dilated eye exam recently, or if glaucoma runs in your family, now is the perfect time to check in.

-Our team is here to help you protect your sight with the best technology and care available.
+Our team is here to help you protect your sight using the best technology and care available.